Tonadeleon/Regression-Projects/2 House Prices Analysis (Recommended 2)/House-Prices-Analysis.md

 <br>

 When used in the final model, all of these variables are significant and contribute (even if too little) to the final predictive model used for this data set.
-However this doesn't mean that these are the only ones that should be included in the model.
+However, this doesn't mean that these are the only ones that should be included in the model.

 <br> <br>